Potsdam: 20th century

 Berlin was the capital of Prussia and later of the German Empire, but the court remained in Potsdam, where many government officials settled.
 In 1914, Emperor Wilhelm II signed the Declaration of War in the Neues Palais (New Palace).
 The city lost its status as a "second capital" in 1918, when Wilhelm II abdicated and Germany became a Republic at the end of World War I.

 After the Nazis seized power in 1933, there was a ceremonial handshake between President Paul von Hindenburg and the new Chancellor Adolf Hitler on 21 March 1933 in Potsdam's Garrison Church in what became known as the "Day of Potsdam".
 This symbolised a coalition of the military (Reichswehr) and Nazism.
-Potsdam was severely damaged by Allied bombing raids during World War II.
+Potsdam was severely damaged by Allied bombing raids during World War II, particularly one targeted at its Old Town on 14 April 1945.